Chapter 2: Locating information

 - Other items that the library doesn’t have direct access to, but which you can request through Interlibrary Loan, and more.

 Because Quick Search searches both the library’s physical collections and some indexes and databases, it can be a straightforward starting place for finding both books and articles.
 This is particularly true for interdisciplinary topics.
-However, when looking for articles, it’s important to know that Quick Search does not find every article the ISU Library provides access to, just ones from indexes that are compatible with it.
+Be aware that Quick Search does not find every article the ISU Library provides access to, just ones from indexes that are compatible with it.

 Quick Search features